UNR-Teaching/Workshop-1--CS-135/README.md

 # Workshop-1--CS-135
 Welcome to your first workshop!
-This workshop will guide you through the Vitual Machine installion and setting up your Github account and usernames .
-We will also learn how to use basic Linux and Git commands that will be helpful for projects throughout this class and even in the future .
+This workshop will guide you through the Linux and Github commands as well as writing a program with formatted IO .
 Hope you have fun!